 Three top tips for walking your dog in snowy weather

-As the cold front which has been labelled the ‘Beast from the East’ assails Britain we are here to help you with a task which will not wait until after the bad weather retreats; that of walking your dog.
+During winter-time, as another cold front assails Britain – we are here to help you with a task which will not wait until after the bad weather retreats; that of walking your dog.

 Regardless of the weather, dogs still require exercise, which can be a considerable amount depending on the breed of canine.
 Walking in the snow can sometimes be a bit of a worry so please read on and discover three very helpful tips that can help you ensure both your dog’s comfort and safety whilst tackling snowy conditions: